kubesphere/dev-guide/sites/extension-dev-guide/content/en/examples/third-party-component-integration-example/_index.md

 The preceding code block completes the following tasks:

-1. Use `iframe` to integrate Weave Scope. `FRAME_URL` is the reverse proxy of Weave Scope, which shares the **origin** with the KubeSphere web console.
+1. Use `iframe` to integrate Weave Scope into extensions. `FRAME_URL` is the reverse proxy of Weave Scope, which shares the **origin** with the KubeSphere web console.

 {{% notice note %}}
 Due to the Same-Origin Policy, if the third-party system webpage has a different origin from the KubeSphere frontend, KubeSphere cannot use JavaScript to read and operate on the third-party system iframe.
 Therefore, it requires the backend to process the frontend address of the third-party system as the same source as the KubeSphere frontend (**same protocol**, **host**, and **port**).
 {{% /notice %}}

 2. Adjust the webpage style of Weave Scope.
 Due to the same origin, the extension can read and operate on the Document Object Model (DOM) of the Weave Scope page (`iframe`) by using `React` `ref`.
-This way, you can adjust the style and hidden the effect caused by the selector.
+This way, you can adjust the style and hide the effect caused by the selector.

-Run `yarn dev` to launch a local environment, and then you can access the webpage through the extension:
+Run `yarn dev` to launch a local environment, and then access the webpage through the extension:

 ![weave-scope-dashboard](./sample-weave-scope-dashboard.png)